 Every morning my students sign in as part of their morning routine.
-Student are learning and doing right when they get in the classroom!
-YEAH!
-Their morning routine is put their items in their cubby, say bye to their family. answer the question of the day, sign in, and do the morning activity on the table.
+Students are learning right when they get in the classroom!
+Their morning routine is to put their items in their cubbies, say bye to their family, answer the question of the day, sign in, and do the morning activity on the table.
 You can read more about how I do Question of the Day HERE.

 This post contains affiliate links.